 No-Churn Christmas Pudding Ice cream

-- 2 tbsp brandy or orange flavoured liqueur
+- 2 tablespoon brandy or orange flavoured liqueur

 - Whisk the egg yolks, sugar and cornflour together until smooth.